 The bees make the sculpture their home.
-Swarming on the figure's overhanging features-often the face, arms and genitals-the tiny artists supplement Puett's waxwork with their own honeycomb.
+Swarming on the figure's over-hanging features-often the face, arms and genitals-the tiny artists supplement Puett's waxwork with their own honeycomb.
 The figure Puett removes from its box three weeks to two years later will have been transformed.
 What was once a realistic human form has become an abstract sculpture of flowing, organic shapes, gridded in familiar hexagons.
 The distortion is beautiful-and disturbing.

 "For centuries," says Puett mildly, "bees in beehives have been a symbol of man on top of nature, making it work for him.
 In my art it's different; it's bees building organic forms on top of man."
-This novel turnabout of the usual order of things, combined with the sculptures' striking appearance, has attracted admirers of Puett's work in art's airiest reaches.
-"It's fascinating and frightening and different from anything I've ever witnessed," says Philip Yenawine, director of the Department of Education at the Museum of Modern progress.)
-By 18, Puett had already received informal invitations from prominent apiculturalists in Brazil, Rhodesia, Iran and West Germany to advise their honey industries.
+This novel turnabout of the usual order of things, combined with the sculptures' striking appearance, has excites them," says a calm Puett, with an untitled work and his insect colleagues.